 We were first appointed as auditor by the directors on 16 April 2020.
-The period of total uninterrupted engagement is for the two financial years ended 31 December 2020.
+The period of total uninterrupted engagement is for the three financial years ended 31 December 2021.
 We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
 No non-audit services prohibited by that standard were provided.

-Overview Materiality: financial statements as a whole £1.1m (2019:£1.1m) 1% of total assets (2019: 1% of total assets of Key audit matter vs 2019 Recurring risk Recoverability of loans and advances to banks
+Overview Materiality: £1.1m (2020:£1.1m) financial statements 1% (2020: 1%) of total assets as a whole vs 2020 Key audit matters vs 2020 Recurring risks Recoverability of loans and advances to banks